A student in a server room working on a computer

 You will have 12-month access to Pluralsight professional online training courses for programmers, which is included in and guided through the Introduction to Programming module.
 This gives you enhanced opportunities to experience real-world professional training as part of your academic course.

 Graduation doesn’t need to be the end of your time with us, of course.
-You might decide to stay at ARU and study for a Masters, such as our MSc Computer Science, MSc Artificial Intelligence and Big Data, or MSc Cyber Security.
+You might decide to stay at ARU and study for a Masters, such as our MSc Computer Science, MSc Artificial Intelligence, or MSc Cyber Security.
 Take advantage of our Alumni Scholarship and get 20% off your fees.

 Employability and personal career development